 Petrochemical disasters could take the form of chemical spills, fires at facilities, transportation accidents, or even events caused by climate disasters like hurricanes.
 Two co-authors of a new disability-centered guidance for emergency planning during petrochemical disasters say people with disabilities are most at risk when these events happen.

-Jason Hallmark works for the nonprofit Climate Reality Project in Pittsburgh.
+Jason Hallmark works remotely in Pittsburgh for The Climate Reality Project based in Washington D.C..
 Hilary Flint is director of communications and community engagement for Beaver County, Marcellus Awareness Community (BCMAC).
 She was displaced from her Beaver County home because of the Norfolk Southern train derailment.
 The Allegheny Front’s Kara Holsopple recently spoke with them about “Petrochemical Disasters on Our Warming Planet: Disability Centered Guidance for Emergency Planning,” which was produced in collaboration with Partnership for Inclusive Disaster Strategies and others.

 LISTEN to the conversation